-Understanding Adrenal Fatigue
+Adrenal Fatigue in Women

-Adrenal Fatigue: What is it?
+Adrenal Fatigue: What Is It?

 Cortisol helps us meet the big challenges of the day.
 It converts proteins into energy and counteracts inflammation.
 In short bursts, it is very useful.
-In urgent situations, cortisol can increase heart rate, blood pressure, release energy stores for immediate use, slow digestion and non-emergency functions, and sharpen senses.
+In urgent situations, cortisol can increase heart rate and blood pressure, release energy stores for immediate use, slow digestion and non-emergency functions, and sharpen senses.
 Our bodies are not meant to maintain these states for very long, nor enter into them very often.

 The Adrenal Rhythm

-How Modern Life Contributes to Adrenal Malfunction
+How Modern Life Contributes To Adrenal Malfunction

-9 Most Common Signs and Symptoms of Abnormal Adrenal Function
+9 Most Common Signs And Symptoms Of Abnormal Adrenal Function

 - Low energy.
-Abnormal adrenal function can alter the cells ability to produce the correct amount of energy for the day’s activities.
+Abnormal adrenal function can alter the cell’s ability to produce the correct amount of energy for the day’s activities.
 People who struggle to wake up and keep themselves going through the day often have abnormal adrenal rhythms and poor blood sugar regulation.
 Additionally, cortisol levels control thyroid hormone production.
 Fatigue and low body temperature, symptoms of hypothyroidism, can be attributed to adrenal malfunction.

 - Behavior, mood, and memory problems.
 Cortisol regulates the electrical activity of neurons in the brain, greatly influencing behavior, mood, and memory.
-Symptoms include depression, decreased tolerance, clarity of thought, memory, and memory retrieval.
+Symptoms include depression, along with decreased tolerance, clarity of thought, memory, and memory retrieval.